Connect with others who understand.

 • Hair loss

 Blood thinners make it take longer for your blood to clot.
 This process can increase your risk of internal bleeding, which could be life-threatening in some cases.
-It is important to be aware of serious symptoms of internal bleeding, such as:
+It is important to be aware of serious symptoms, such as:

 • Blood in your urine